ChukwuemekaAham/alx-t-cloud-developer-nanodegree-udacity/udacity-cloud-developer-monolith-to-microservice/README.md

 # Udagram Image Filtering Application

+In this project, I took an existing monolith application, converted and extended it into microservices.
+After the application was divided into smaller service, it was containerized and deployed to a Kubernetes cluster.
+This includes the deployment pipeline, scalability, observability, services, networking, and deployment strategies to service the s

+## Topics
+nodejs angularjs docker kubernetes dockerfile microservices travis-ci postgresql prometheus aws-cli ionic-framework dockerhub kubectl cicd nodejs-express metrics-server eksctl aws-iam-authenticator helms

 Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.

 The project is split into two parts: